 Limited help section

-While most reviews are primarily complementary, its Help section is not as extensive as it should be.
-Not clear for startups looking to see how funding on the platform works.
-What portion of their funds go toward processing fees.
-At the moment, the information is there.
-But it takes a bit of time to sift through and dig through information.
+While most reviews are primarily complementary, Patreon’s Help section is not as extensive as it should be.
+For this reason, it might not be clear for startups looking to see how funding on the platform works and what portion of their funds go toward processing fees.
+At the moment, the information is there, but it takes a bit of time to sift through and dig through information.

 No built-in promotional tools

 Unlike Kickstarter and Indiegogo, Patreon does not have built-in promotional tools except for the ability for startups to add social media links to their campaign.